leonzwrx/linux-setup-scripts/documentation/post-install-configs_all.md

 |_____|_____\___/|_| \_/____|

 ```
-# Post-Install guide
+# Post-Install guide [Setup/Configuration]

-_UPDATED JULY 2024_
+_UPDATED August 2025_

-This document is my basic checklist for configuring and customizing my Linux distros after a fresh install
+This document is my basic checklist for configuring and customizing my Linux distros after a fresh install as well as any additional configs

 ## Following first boot:
 - If there are display/login manager issues, likely culprit is NVIDIA: